Below-shot-noise capacity in phase estimation using nonlinear interferometers: Introduction

 It is well-known that squeezed states can enable an interferometer to achieve a sensitivity below shot noise, which in the ideal case is such that the phase uncertainty has a Heisenberg $1/n$-scaling.
 Moreover, seeding both idler and signal into medium $B$ gives rise to a compact and symmetric form, which is robust for many applications like spectroscopy~\cite{Lindner2021,Tashima24}, microscopy~\cite{Kviatkovsky2020,Gilaberte2021}, and holography~\cite{topfer2022,leon-torres2024,Topfer2025}.
 However, under loss, the squeezed quantum state deteriorates quickly~\cite{marino2012,Gong2017}, losing its sub-shot-noise capability.
-Nevertheless, this degradation can be partially compensated by using different gains~\cite{giese2017,manceau2017,manceau2017a} in media $A$ and $B$.

 In contrast, in the Mandel~\cite{wang1991} setup shown in Fig.~\ref{fig:setups}\,(b), only the idler mode seeds medium $B$.
 The signal modes emitted by media $A$ and $B$ interfere on a 50:50 beam splitter.
 The intensities measured at the two exits of the beam splitter, $N_\text{s}$ and $N_\text{s}^\prime$, depend on the phases of the pump, signal, and idler beams inside the interferometer.
 However, because the nonlinear process in medium $B$ is partially seeded, the intensities of the two signal modes can differ significantly~\cite{wiseman2000,kolobov2017, machado2024}.
 In fact, such an interferometer does not display a pure SU(1,1) symmetry, because there are three input and output modes.